 All involved with the program are encouraged to strive to inspire one another with a passion for learning, and to participate in the various activities that make up the program with a great sense of excitement and enjoyment.

 Casual Tutor Positions

-We welcome expressions of interest in casual tutoring at Ormond College throughout the year and CVs are held in the expectation that opportunities may arise unexpectedly.
+We welcome applications for casual tutoring at Ormond College throughout the year and CVs are held in the expectation that opportunities may arise unexpectedly.

 Remuneration & Conditions

 Tutors are paid on an hourly basis for all scheduled tutorials and individual consultations.
-Tutors are also expected to participate in the Ormond tutors’ community of practice, through which tutors share their expertise and discuss their experiences in order to improve the quality of teaching at Ormond.
+Tutors are expected to participate in the Ormond tutors’ community of practice and peer to peer programs, as part of our commitment to best practice.

-For information about conditions, pay, workload, expectations and training, please contact the Learning & Community Office on +61 3 9344 1126.
+For information about conditions, pay, workload, expectations and training, please contact Tiane Ryman at email@example.com

 Applications are accepted throughout the year.
 The best times to apply for tutorial positions are May and November, in advance of the coming semester.